kraenhansen/wasm-io-2025-talk/pages/wasmer-attempt.md

 [click] I built a simple TypeScript wrapper calling into a native module.
 [click] the native module, call from C++ into the Wasmer C-API (wasm.h) - manually consuming a C-API is painful, especially as a TypeScript developer.
 [click] a CLI builds Wasmer for iOS into an XCFramework.
-[click] Used the JavaScriptCore feature of Wasmer, to avoid relying on JIT (talking with Syrus during the conference, this might not work in production apps and is superseded by the v8 backend)
+[click] Used the JavaScriptCore backend of Wasmer, to avoid relying on JIT (talking with Syrus during the conference, this might not work in production apps and is superseded by the v8 backend)
 [click] Note: Very limited subset of the WebAssembly API surface.
 [click] Note: Worked on iOS only.
 [click] Note: I don't claim to be an export on neither Wasmer, so you shouldn't take my benchmarks too literally - I might very well have missed opportunities for optimizations.